Last updated on September 18th, 2023 at 02:44 pm

 Conclusion

-The information outlined above will help you easily void checks to set up payments, begin receiving direct deposits, or correct errors.
+The information outlined above can help you easily void checks to set up payments, begin receiving direct deposits, or correct errors.
 If you still have questions, contact your financial institution.

 Remitly is on a mission to make international money transfers faster, easier, more transparent, and more affordable.
 Since 2011, millions of people have used Remitly to send money with peace of mind.
 Visit the homepage, download our app, or check out our Help Center to get started.